 In early stages we began to brainstorm ways to engage our visitors such that their experience on our site was at least 10% as exciting as the in-person show.
-At that point that meant browsing sites like awwwards.com for inspiration.
 Some early ideas included a retro-futuristic OS a la poolside.fm, or an interactive site that connected visitors similar to paperplanes.world.

 We were dreaming big, which was fine in the early stages, but after a virtual whiteboarding session in which we listed and sorted potential user stories, it became clear that those types of interactive websites would detract from the main purpose of our site: helping those in the industry find new creative talent.

-The entire team collaborated on wireframe designs and I would wire them up and present to the class at large the following week.
+The team and I used Figma to collaborate on wireframe designs that I wired up as prototypes and presented to the class at large the following week.

-We continued to explore potential ways to engage our audience ranging from a gamification (a system that allowed visitors to collect glyphs and "spend" as "reactions" to projects and students) to a map of our creative solar system that tracked the visitor's progress.
+We continued to explore potential ways to engage our audience.
+We debated adding a gamification system that allowed visitors to collect on-brand glyphs and “spend” them as “reactions” to projects and student profiles.

 Designing two sites at once